 b.
 Character Radicals

-All the Chinese characters with the radical will show up on a separate page and they can be grouped by stroke count, Pinyin or usage frequency.
+After you click on a radical, all the Chinese characters with that radical will show up on a separate page.
+They can be grouped by stroke count, Pinyin, or usage frequency.
 You

-can move your mouse over the character to show the Pinyin and definition of the character.
-Alternatively, check the show Pinyin and English option to
+can move your mouse over the character to show the Pinyin and the definition of the character.
+Alternatively, check the "show Pinyin and English" option to

 display the Pinyin and English next to the character.
 Click the character to view the character details and click the Pinyin to hear the pronunciation